chaseofthejungle/ruby-networking-scripts/README.md

 # Ruby Networking Scripts

-An assortment of command line scripts written for the Ruby interpreter.
+**Description:** An assortment of command line scripts written for the Ruby interpreter.

 | Script File Name | Summary of Script Purpose |
 | ---------- | ---------- |